tarantool/graphql.0/README.md

 Mutations are disabled in the resharding state of a shard cluster.

 There are three types of modifications: insert, update and delete.
-Several modifications are allowed in an one GraphQL request, but they will be processed in non-transactional way.
+Several modifications are allowed in one GraphQL request, but they will be processed in non-transactional way.

-In the case of shard accessor the following constraints can guarantee that data will be changed in atomic way or, in other words, in an one shard request (but foregoing and upcoming selects can see other data):
+In the case of shard accessor the following constraints can guarantee that data will be changed in atomic way or, in other words, in one shard request (but foregoing and upcoming selects can see other data):

 * One insert / update / delete argument over the entire GraphQL request.
-* For update / delete: either the argument is for 1:1 connection or `limit: 1` is used for a collection (a topmost field) or 1:N connection (a nested field).
+* For update / delete: either the argument is for 1:1 connection or `limit: 1` is used for a collection (a upmost field) or 1:N connection (a nested field).
 * No update of a first field of a **tuple** (shard key is calculated by it).
 It is the first field of upmost record in the schema for a collection in case when there are no service fields.
 If there are service fields, the first field of a tuple cannot be changed by a mutation GraphQL request.

-Data can be changed between shard requests which are part of the one GraphQL request, so the result can observe inconsistent state.
+Data can be changed between shard requests which are part of one GraphQL request, so the result can observe inconsistent state.
 We'll don't show all possible cases, but give an idea what going on in the following paragraph.